-Are you financially prepared to retire, or just hoping for the best?
+Are you financially prepared for retirement?

 As you get older, questions of retirement move to the front of your mind, and the most important question of all is: how much money will I need to retire comfortably?